Faithfuloscar/COMP002.LectureActivity1/Readme.md

 Author: Oscar Mendez
-Purpose: To Complete Lecture Activity 1
+Purpose: To Complete Lecture Activity 1 For Comp002